dgerabagi/data-curation-environment/flattened_repo.md

 This document serves as a living record of persistent or complex bugs that have recurred across multiple development cycles.
 By documenting the root cause analysis (RCA) and the confirmed solution for each issue, we create a "source of truth" that can be referenced to prevent the same mistakes from being reintroduced into the codebase.

 ## 2. Case Studies

 ---

+### Case Study 015: PCPP State Loss on Window Move

+-   **Artifacts Affected:** `pcpp.types.ts`, `history.service.ts`, `view.tsx`
+-   **Cycles Observed:** 146
+-   **Symptom:** In the Parallel Co-Pilot Panel, the user changes a piece of UI state that is not directly part of the response content (e.g., increases the number of response tabs from 4 to 8).
+When the user moves the PCPP panel (e.g., from a separate window back into the main VS Code window), the webview re-initializes, and the UI state reverts to its default (e.g., 4 tabs).
+-   **Root Cause Analysis (RCA):** The state in question (`tabCount`) was a transient, local UI state within the `view.tsx` component.
+It was not being saved as part of the `PcppCycle` data object.
+When the panel was moved, the webview was destroyed and recreated, causing it to load the latest cycle data from the backend.
+Since `tabCount` was not part of that persisted data, it was re-initialized to its default value, losing the user's change.
+-   **Codified Solution & Best Practice:**
+    1.  **Extend Data Model:** Add a new optional property, `tabCount?: number`, to the `PcppCycle` interface in `pcpp.types.ts`.
+    2.  **Persist State:** In `view.tsx`, the `saveCurrentCycleState` function must be updated to include the `tabCount` in the data payload sent to the backend for persistence.
+    3.  **Restore State:** The logic in `view.tsx` that loads cycle data must be updated to read the `tabCount` property from the incoming cycle data and use it to initialize the `tabCount` state.
+    4.  **Best Practice:** Any UI configuration that a user can change and would reasonably expect to persist (like the number of visible tabs, pane widths, etc.) must be included in the persisted data model for that view.

+---